jacqueline-lam/portfolio/NOTES.md

 * When I'm not coding, you'll find me climbing at the local bouldering gym or testing new recipes like miso basil pasta!

+TO DO
+- Add NavBar + set up Links
+- change images to be hosted on backend (instead of google photos)
+- Design home page and draft A Little About Me page
+- fix bug when unselecting stack tag

 {/* <form onSubmit={this.handleOnSubmit}>
           <fieldset>
             <label className="btn btn-outline-secondary active">